B1rtek/Cashew/README.md

 Right now it's not available to everyone, but that will soon change.
 You can join one of the servers where Cashew was already added to try it out, such as [Nekord](https://discord.gg/EVcdmJuM).
 If you want to invite it, DM me on Discord (B1rtek#2383)

 ## Running it yourself
-Currently there is no way to run Cashew yourself because there is a bit of code missing that would create crucial tables in the database.
-That will be fixed soon, and the only requirements to run Cashew will be:
+The only requirements to run Cashew are:
 - Bot with server members and message content intents
 - Discord API key for a bot
 - A Postgres database